 Example of a founder trying and failing… then succeeding

 Allie Janloch, Founder of Mapistry wrote on Medium the following example of a cold outreach after briefly meeting an investor at an event.
-She shares some of her learnings.
+She shares some of her learnings on the best cold email templates.

 On the plus side, I made the email somewhat personal and mentioned something that he had talked about during the event.
 But a lot is missing.
 I didn’t explain what Mapistry does, I alluded to it, but didn’t provide a clear explanation.
 In the second paragraph, I was pretty self-deprecating, which looking back at, I hate.
 I didn’t brag about our progress; I mentioned our MRR but essentially said “our traction is pretty lame, and I’m sure you wouldn’t want to talk to me now,” which might be true, but why did I say it?
 Finally, my ask is awful.
 “Can I reach out to you in a few months…” That isn’t an actionable ask.
 Plus, I didn’t follow up in a few months!
 Overall the email comes off as unconfident and vague.